 As part of the FY 2017 Adopted Budget Plan, the Board approved a 15 percent local salary supplement for eligible Clerk's Office deputized staff.
 The salary supplement for the Clerk's Office assists with employee retention, provides more equitable compensation, provides comparable salaries to surrounding jurisdictions, improves service delivery, and reduces the risk that citizens' civil liberties are negatively impacted.
-A local salary supplement was also approved for eligible state positions in the Office of the Public Defender (OPD) in order to raise their salaries to be consistent with their counterparts at the Office of the Salary supplement for the Clerk's Office and the Office of the Public Defender; however, it has no authority or oversight responsibilities for those offices.
+A local salary supplement was also approved for eligible state positions in the Office of the Public Defender (OPD) in order to raise their salaries to be consistent with their counterparts at the Office of the Commonwealth's Attorney.
+The Administrative Unit of the Court Services Division administers the salary supplement for the Clerk's Office and the Office of the Public Defender; however, it has no authority or oversight responsibilities for those offices.